plindman/dev-guides/python/python_dev_guide.md

 ## 5. Testing

-* All new features and bug fixes **must** be accompanied by comprehensive tests.

 **Philosophy: Test-First Development**
 - **Primary verification**: Tests should be your main way to verify functionality, not manual app testing
 - **Fast feedback loop**: Running tests should be faster than starting the app
 - **Confidence in changes**: Comprehensive tests allow safe refactoring and feature additions
 - **Documentation**: Tests serve as living documentation of expected behavior

-**Test Structure and Organization** tests/
-├── conftest.py              # Shared fixtures and configuration
-├── unit/                    # Fast, isolated unit tests ├── integration/             # Integration tests with external dependencies ├── e2e/                     # End-to-end tests
-└── fixtures/                # Test data and fixtures └── data/                     # sample_data.json, mock_responses.py etc...

 * We use `pytest` for our test suite where applicable.
 * Install pytest-related dependencies as needed (e.g pytest-cov)
-* Aim for at least 90% test coverage where practical.
-Use pytest-cov to measure.
 * Tests should be fast, isolated, and deterministic.
 Use mocking where appropriate to isolate tests from external dependencies.

 **Test-Driven Development Workflow**